 Once you’ve ensured that concerns of safety are attended to, it’s important to document the scene of the accident in preservation of your car accident claim.
 This documentation should include using your phone to take a full set of photos (and/or videos) of the accident scene and collecting contact information and testimonies from eyewitnesses.

-If another driver’s negligence has left you injured in a car accident, the experienced car accident lawyers at The Law Offices of George Salinas are here to help.
-We have the skill and determination to aggressively advocate for your claim’s just resolution, so please contact or call us at 210-225-0909 to schedule an appointment today.
+If another driver’s negligence has left you injured in a car accident, the experienced car accident lawyers at George Salinas Injury Lawyers are here to help.
+We have the skill and determination to aggressively advocate for your claim’s just resolution, so please contact us to schedule an appointment today.